Accomplices in Action (AIA): A Cohort-Style Training for Dismantling White Supremacy in Self and Society

 If you know us, you know that we believe, deeply, that unpacking and dismantling white supremacy is white folx work to do.
 Many of you have asked for the opportunity to explore concepts of whiteness and white supremacy on a consistent basis, in a cohort model, and the time has finally come! 🎉

-We welcome you to join friends of The Well, Kristen Tubman and Jonathan Fichter, for a four-session series of workshops that will push you to move from being an ally to an accomplice.
-Registration includes all four zoom sessions as well as access to supplemental workshop materials.
+We welcome you to join friends of The Well, Kristen Tubman and Jonathan Fichter, for a six-session series of workshops that will push you to move from being an ally to an accomplice.
+Registration includes all six zoom sessions as well as access to supplemental workshop materials.
 Note: The Wells Collective will create all materials for this series.
 Kristen and Jonathan will serve as facilitators to present materials and push the group's thinking.

 Please see all details below.

 Who?: This session is for any people who identify as white.

 What?
 This is a cohort-style series that will challenge participants to explore the concepts of whiteness (white fragility, white privilege, and white supremacy, white rage, and more) both in how they show up personally and in how they manifest in our society.
 This is a space in which white folx will hold one another accountable, be honest about the harm they have caused, and name and explore ways to continue their anti-racism journeys and challenge white supremacy in every way possible.

 Facilitators of this shared learning space will be Kristen Tubman and Jonathan Fichter.
 They have been selected by The Wells team due to their demonstrated committment to naming how white supremacy shows up in themselves and challenging other white people to learn better and do better.